Smith County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Following your DUI arrest in Smith, you have only 15 days from the date of the arrest to request an ALR hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline results in an automatic suspension of your license.
-Don't delay!
+Following a DWI arrest in Smith County, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+This hearing is your opportunity to challenge the potential suspension of your driver's license.

 Automatic License Suspension